pan93412/envexpander/README.md

 # envexpander

-Expand the unordered referenced variable in the environment variables.
+Expand the unordered referenced variable in the environment variables efficiently.

 ## How does it work?